thoughtbot/maintaining-open-source-projects/book/03-git.md

 ```

 `git commit` accepts a `--message=` flag (`-m` for short) that allows writing
 the message right from the command line.
-This is convenient for quick “work in
+The option is convenient for quick “work in
 progress” type of commits, but the CLI is comfortable for temporary one-liner
 commands rather than for writing a page in history.
 Instead of using that flag
 it’s better to [hook your favorite text editor to